WebDevJudge: Evaluating (M)LLMs as Critiques for Web Development Quality: Reproducibility statement

 \section{Reproducibility statement}

 We provide detailed descriptions of our methods, datasets, and evaluation metrics in the main text and appendix to ensure transparency and reproducibility.
 Our benchmark construction process for \ourdata~ is detailed in Section~\ref{sec:data} and Appendix~\ref{app:data_construction}.
 The experimental setup, including the models, evaluation paradigms, and specific protocols, is described in Section~\ref{sec:exp} and Appendix~\ref{app:main_implementation}.
 We also provide a complete description of the \textit{WebDevJudge-Unit} dataset in Appendix~\ref{app:webdevjudge_unit}.
-Code and scripts are available to replicate the empirical results.
+Code and scripts are provided in the supplementary materials to replicate the empirical results.